-Looking for a car diagnostic tool for your garage?
-In this review we take a look at the OxGord MS309 vs. Ysding JD101 vs. Autel AL319.
-Each of these OBDII scanners offers reliable diagnostic information in a portable package—and for less than fifty bucks.
+Are you looking for a car diagnostic tool for your garage?
+In this review, we take a look at the OxGord MS309 vs. Ysding JD101 vs. Autel AL319.
+Each of these OBDII scanners offers reliable diagnostic information in a portable package for less than fifty bucks.

 Sound like a good deal?
 Let’s get into the details so you can choose the right one for you!